Updated August 22, 2023

 |Inserting or Deleting a column affects the VLOOKUP result.||Inserting or deleting a column does not affect the INDEX MATCH result.|

-|VLOOKUP can only be used for looking up values from Left to Right.||INDEX MATCH can look up the values from Left to Right as well as Right to Left.|
+|VLOOKUP can only be used for looking up values from Left to Right.||INDEX MATCH can look up the values from Left to Right and Right to Left.|

-|VLOOKUP only can lookup through vertical lines i.e. columns and not through rows.||INDEX MATCH can lookup values through rows as well as columns.|
+|VLOOKUP only can lookup through vertical lines, i.e., columns, and not through rows.||INDEX MATCH can lookup values through rows as well as columns.|

 |VLOOKUP has a limit for lookup_value size.
-It should not be exceeding 255 characters.||INDEX MATCH does not posses any limit of size or length for matching values.|
+It should not exceed 255 characters.||INDEX MATCH does not possess any limit of size or length for matching values.|

-|VLOOKUP is not friendly when it comes to copy and drag.||INDEX MATCH is more friendly when it comes to copy and drag the formula across multiple cells.|
+|VLOOKUP is not friendly when it comes to copying and dragging.||INDEX MATCH is more friendly when copying and dragging the formula across multiple cells.|

-|VLOOKUP is easy to understand as well as remember in comparison with INDEX MATCH.||INDEX MATCH is hard to understand as well as remember due to its complex nature that combines two functions/formulae.|
+|VLOOKUP is easy to understand and remember compared to INDEX MATCH.||INDEX MATCH is hard to understand and remember due to its complex nature that combines two functions/formulae.|

-|VLOOKUP is not as fast as the INDEX MATCH when we are dealing with large data sets.||INDEX MATCH is usually faster than the VLOOKUP.|
+|VLOOKUP is not as fast as the INDEX MATCH when dealing with large data sets.||INDEX MATCH is usually faster than the VLOOKUP.|

 This is a guide to the top differences between VLOOKUP vs INDEX MATCH.
-Here we also discuss the VLOOKUP vs INDEX MATCH key differences with infographics, and comparison table.
+Here we also discuss the VLOOKUP vs INDEX MATCH key differences with infographics and comparison table.
 You may also have a look at the following articles to learn more –